 Italy did not show this episode in the 1960s, the Italian titles are from the Tele Torino International broadcast in the 1980s, and DVD releases.

 The only international markets that appear to have shown this controversial episode in contemporary broadcasts were Switzerland and Australia.
-Switzerland held it back and screened it in a late-night mid-week timeslot, several weeks after the other episode.
+Switzerland held it back and screened it in a late-night mid-week timeslot, several weeks after the other episodes.
 The Aussie were less fussed, and had it in the usual prime time slot.
 More astonishingly, given it was in a 7.30pm timeslot in Melbourne, there are no censorship cuts in the National Archives of Australia for this episode.

 The Australian Women’s Weekly had a very low opinion of this episode…